sourcegraph/about/blogposts/simulating-a-real-world-system-in-go.md

 ![Ajmani-12](//images.contentful.com/le3mxztn6yoo/4IcTrvh78I04gKcqUqI0cQ/c8003aa4361820d8d0bb51e7f45dd991/Screen_Shot_2017-11-05_at_6.42.56_PM.png)

 What we see in these charts is that the differences between fine-grain locking and the various pipelines are all pretty minor.
 The two big gains came from structural changes.
 The first was moving from the whole-kitchen lock to fine-grain, per-machine locks.
 This reduced the time spent in any one critical section, so that more work could run in parallel.
 The second was recognizing when our existing resources were fully utilized and adding more capacity.
-This allowed us to max out our 6 CPUs.
-The CPUs are now our limiting resource, so if we want to get more throughput, we’ll need to add more CPUs to run our simulation.
+This allowed us to max out our 6 CPU's.
+The CPU's are now our limiting resource, so if we want to get more throughput, we’ll need to add more CPU's to run our simulation.

 ![Ajmani-13](//images.contentful.com/le3mxztn6yoo/3vevQinLteSYUykY60qqmo/8fc797f91c0e10288cddb3c6305aa8a2/Screen_Shot_2017-11-05_at_6.43.03_PM.png)